3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 OUTOTEC Smelting furnace operations

-Outotec commissioned AARONS CGI to produce a compelling 3D animated corporate technology video and image renders of their Top Submerged Lance or TSL Smelting Furnace complete with realistic 3D computer generated molten liquid metal behaving as accurately as possible in the hellish environment of an industrial furnace.
+Outotec commissioned AARONS CGI to produce a compelling 3D animated corporate technology presentation of their Top Submerged Lance or TSL Smelting Furnace complete with realistic 3D computer-generated molten liquid metal behaving as accurately as possible in the hellish environment of an industrial furnace.
 The big challenge was making sure the animated liquid metal realistically adhered to the lance, a major feature of the technology, allowing it to stay cooler and thus last longer.

 Single furnace